stock2shop/website/content/help/how-to/importing-and-exporting-product-data-with-stock2shop.md

 Any imports in the S2S console will be queued, hover over queue and click view, you will then see the instruction for "sync_products" instruction, wait for the queue to complete and open one or two products in S2S and confirm that your import has processed your changes accordingly.

 Should your changes not reflect or an error occurs, contact Support@stock2shop.com for assistance.

-If its a common queue error then please have a look at our helpdesk.